haroldparis/origines/README.md

 If you like it, feel free to give me a shout on twitter !

-Want to participate and help me make it the best WordPress+Bootstrap theme ?
+Want to participate and help me make it the best WordPress+Bootstrap theme?
 Source code is available on Github ! https://github.com/haroldparis/origines

 Use Origines:
 -------------

-Origines is young, so I wouldn't recommend using it for a production project.
-There is still a long way to go to optimize the code, but I release it cause I think it's cool enough to be tested and to show some potential.
+Origines is in pre-release.
+You may use it for production, but there is still a long way to go to optimize the code.
+I think it's cool enough to be tested and used and to show some potential.

 Origines is fully widgetized.
 You've got:
 - Hero: for displaying a Hero unit or whatever you want on the front page.
 Use the